 Liverpool, meanwhile, capitulate under Rodgers, dropping down to sixth.

-Gerrard recently explained his 38 seconds of madness while defending two Rangers’ players, Alfredo Morelos and Jon Flanagan, who had been sent off in a Europa League tie.
+Gerrard explained his 38 seconds of madness while defending two Rangers’ players, Alfredo Morelos and Jon Flanagan, who had been sent off in a Europa League tie in 2018.

 “I was a player who played on emotion and that’s where I felt my best performances – all the performances people speak about – came from.
 But sometimes I got the balance wrong.